sheldonhull/sheldonhull.hugo/content/blog/2020-12-07-using-aws-sdk-with-go-for-ec2-ami-metrics.md

 }
 ```

 The filter syntax is pretty ugly.
 Due to the way the SDK works, you can't just pass in `*[]string{"opted-in","opt-in-not-required}` and then reference this.
-Instead, you have to se the AWS functions to create pointers to the strongs and then dereference it apparently.
-Deep diving into this further was beyond my time alloted, but definitely a bit clunky.
+Instead, you have to set the AWS functions to create pointers to the strings and then dereference.
+Deep diving into this further was beyond my time allotted, but made my first usage feel somewhat clunky.

 After gathering the regions you'd iterate and create a new session per region similar to this.